amohanonamission/AZ-104-AzureAdministrator-Study-Guide/StudyGuide.md

-# Security+ Study Guide (Detailed Tips)
+# AZ - 104 Study Guide (Detailed Tips)
-> A practical roadmap for anyone starting their **AZ-104** journey — curated from my experience passing the exam in 40 days.
+> A practical roadmap for anyone starting their **Azure Admininstrator Associate** journey — curated from my experience passing the exam in ~40 days.

 ## Study Philosophy
 - Immerse yourself with curiosity and genuine interest.